artsus4/hakchi2-wiki/FAQ.md

 Also if you will patch unsupported game with mapper hack/patch/conversion it should work.
 There are many MMC3 patches over the Internet.
 Also it's easy to port games from Codemasters/Camerica to UNROM.

+**But there is no way to make support for unsupported mappers.
+Please stop asking me about it.**

 But even game’s mapper is supported some games are not working good without patches.
 Emulator in NES Mini tested only on default 30 games and actually sucks.
 Known problem games:
 * Battletoads - crashed on second level.
 Patch available: http://www.romhacking.net/hacks/2528/